The Daily Pennsylvanian is a student-run nonprofit.

 “I can’t blame everything on the experiments, but I bet you what, it gave me a jumpstart for that downward spiral in my life,” she said.

 Jones-Alston outlined seven demands for the University in an effort to deliver restorative justice to the survivors and their families for the generational effects of the experiments.
-Among those demands were on financial compensation in the form of general support, healthcare funding, and the funding of community and youth programs for inner-city Philadelphia programs.
+Among those demands was financial compensation in the form of general support, healthcare funding, and the funding of community and youth programs for inner-city Philadelphia programs.

-“They made some [money], we’re talking billions of dollars — and my daddy’s skin is in those jars," she said.
-"Share the wealth — you know, after all, they paid the price."
+“They made some [money] — we’re talking billions of dollars — and my daddy’s skin is in those jars,” she said.
+“Share the wealth — you know, after all, they paid the price.”

 The demands Jones-Alston outlined also included a sincere and “personable” apology, transparency on how much money Penn made during the experiments and their byproducts, and comprehensive ethics training across all schools, including a section addressing Penn’s legacy in Kligman’s experiments.

-“Penn needs to step up, and take care of this, because it’s not going away.
-My father’s gone, but I’m here," she said.
+“Penn needs to step up and take care of this, because it’s not going away.
+My father’s gone, but I’m here,” she said.

 Hornblum, the book author, noted Penn’s position as a “powerhouse” in the widespread phenomenon of prison experimentation that gripped the United States in the 20th century.